 When you’re bogged down with the day-to-day of running a business, looking beyond the horizon feels like an impossible task.
 That’s where innovation consulting comes in.
 Innovation consultants can help businesses identify new products, fresh approaches, and new industries to explore.

-According to the McKinsey Global Innovation Survey, though 86% of executives agree innovation is key for growth strategy, only 6% are satisfied with the innovative efforts of their company.
-In other words, companies need innovative strategies but are struggling to create and implement them.
+Adapting your business has become increasingly important.
+Though 86% of executives agree innovation is key for growth strategy, McKinsey’s Global Innovation Survey found that only 6% are satisfied with the innovative efforts of their company.

 What is innovation consulting?